 Nonspendable - represents amounts that are not expected to be converted to cash because they are either not in spendable form or legally or contractually required to be maintained intact.

-Restricted - represents balances where constraints have been established by parties outside the imposed by formal action of the Department's highest level of decision-making authority.
+Restricted - represents balances where constraints have been established by parties outside the

 Department or imposed by law through constitutional provisions or enabling legislation.